jmerle/deskdocs/README.md

 # Auto-fix linting issues
 $ yarn fix
 ```

-DeskDocs intentionally uses [Hyperapp 1](https://github.com/jorgebucaran/hyperapp/tree/V1) as frontend framework.
-An upgrade to version 2 will not be considered because it removes several key features that make Hyperapp 1 so great.

 ### Releases
 Running `yarn release` starts an interactive UI to publish a new version.
 After the command finishes and a browser window opens to create a new draft, save it immediately to allow the Travis build to attach assets to it.
 After the Travis build is finished the draft can be released. `snapcraft` is required to be installed and configured so that a new Snap can be pushed to the Snap Store.